Who are we?

-- Address, if supplied by the individual or if it is a work address in the public domain, for the purposes of contacting the individual about appeals, campaigns and projects the individual may be interested in if this is agreed to
+- Address - if supplied by the individual or if it is a work address in the public domain, for the purposes of contacting the individual about appeals, campaigns and projects the individual may be interested in if this is agreed to; and

-Occasionally we conduct a reasonable amount of research on individuals who would reasonably expect that we will have an interest in them, for example those who have a well-known interest in certain causes or subject matters that relate to our fundraising activities or who are publicly known to be philanthropists of the arts.
-We will only use information that has been made publicly available by the individual themselves.
+Occasionally we conduct research on individuals who would reasonably expect that we will have an interest in them, for example those who have a well-known interest in certain causes or subject matters that relate to our fundraising activities or who are publicly known to be philanthropists of the arts.
+We will only use information that has been made publicly available by the individuals themselves.

-Developing a good understanding of potential supporters through data about them allows us to fundraise more efficiently towards our goal of being the world’s leading example of an inclusive museum service and allows us to tailor our approaches to the right people who will be receptive to our goals.
+Developing a good understanding of potential supporters through data about them allows us to fundraise more efficiently towards our objectives and allows us to tailor our approaches to people that are more likely to be receptive to our goals.

-We take practical precautions with prospect information and allow only Development Office staff to access proposal and prospect research data.
-If a prospect no longer consents to us storing their information, their database record will have all personal information suppressed so they will not be contacted in the future.
+We hold prospect information securely and allow only Development Office employees to access proposal and prospect research data.
+If a prospect no longer consents to us storing their information, their database record will have all personal information suppressed so that they will not be contacted in the future.

-If you are a member, sponsor or patron of National Museums Liverpool, we will send you a postal copy of our guide newsletter and as a member, if you have opted in to receive emails from us, an email newsletter.
+If you are a member, sponsor or patron, we will send you a postal copy of our guide newsletter and as a member, if you have opted in to receive emails from us, an email newsletter.
 You can opt out of receiving these at any time without this affecting your other membership/sponsorship/patronage benefits.

 Gift of membership

-When the gift of National Museums Liverpool membership is given to an individual or family, the name and address and gift details are recorded on our systems to ensure smooth delivery of membership benefits.
+When a gift of membership is given to an individual or family, the name and address and gift details are recorded on our systems to ensure smooth delivery of membership benefits.
 The gift buyer can ask us to anonymise this information at any time and this will not affect the delivery of membership benefits.

 Our websites and apps

-Please note that this privacy statement applies to the websites and apps of National Museums Liverpool.
+Please note that this privacy statement applies to all of our websites and apps.

-If you follow a link to a third party website, the data protection statement on that site should be consulted.
+If you follow a link to a third party website, you should review the data protection statement on that site.